takurooo/Tkinter-imageviewer/README.md

 3.Imageviewer shows first image in your directory.

-#Requirement
+# Requirement
 you should install Pillow library.

-'''
-pip install Pillow
+`pip install Pillow`
-'''